terraform-ibm-modules/terraform-ibm-cis/docs/README.md

 # IBM Cloud Internet Service (CIS)
-IBM Cloud Internet Services, powered by Cloudflare, provides security, reliability and performance for customers running their business on IBM Cloud.
-Through CIS, you have the ability to manage the domain, configure DNS records, set up a global load balancer, activate the Web Application Firewall (WAF), and perform other tasks related to your domain.
-For more information see, [About IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis).
+IBM Cloud Internet Services (CIS), powered by Cloudflare, provides security, reliability and performance for customers running their business on IBM Cloud.
+For more information see, [About IBM Cloud Internet Services](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis)

+Through this CIS module, you can manage the domain, configure DNS records, set up a global load balancer, activate the Web Application Firewall (WAF), and perform other tasks related to your domain through Terraform.

 ## Domain